IOS-Development-Ride-Sharing/Vroom_Vroom/README.md

    | Destination| String   | Driver Destination |
    | Date / Time  | DateTime | date/time when driver is leaving |
 ### Networking
-- [Add list of network requests by screen ]
-- [Create basic snippets for each Parse network request]

 - [OPTIONAL: List endpoints if using existing API such as Yelp]